 On Christmas Day in the year 800 AD, Charlemagne was crowned Emperor of the Romans by Pope Leo III in St. Peter’s Basilica in Rome.
-Two weeks ago we went to see his main residence and cathedral in Aachen / Germany.
+In Aachen he had built his residence and a cathedral.
+We took a Christmas holiday in Cologne as an opportunity to visit the splendid Aachen Cathedral.

 Charlemagne, king of the Franks, was among the most successful politicians and military rulers of his time.
-The coronation as Roman emperor was unexpected nonetheless – the last emperor in West Rome, Romulus Augustulus, had ruled in the 5th century.
+His coronation as a Roman emperor came as a surprise nonetheless.
+By that time, Roman emperors were a thing of the past.
+The last emperor in West Rome, Romulus Augustulus, had ruled in the 5th century.

 Always on the move